mbeaudru/react-performances-rendering-management/README.md

 At this point, you might be wondering:

-> **You, wondering :** _If the props remains the same and the inner state of the component has not changed, the component doesn't need to be re-rendered right ?_
+> **You, wondering :** _If the props, the inner state and the context of the component has not changed, the component doesn't need to be re-rendered right ?_

 Yup, totally ! **And yet**, even if your props and state haven't changed, React will make your components re-render each time the **parent** that calls your components is being rendered.